pwaldhauer/daiquiri/README.md

 - *--force-images*: Forces the recreation of images.
 By default images won't be recreated if the files already exist in the target directory.
 - *--quiet*: Do not print anything to the console while processing
-- *--open*: Open the generated file in your browser automatically (Only works under Mac OS, because it uses the `open` command, I guess.)
+- *--open*: Open the generated file in your browser automatically (Only works on Mac OS because it uses the `open` command, I guess.)

 ## The magical JSON file